noehparrales/cse15l-lab-reports/Lab3.md

 ```

-lastly I asked for it to show me the depth command and how it can be used
+lastly I asked for it to show me the depth command and how it can be used.
+ChatGPT explained to me that the command depth is used to process the contents of a directory before the directory itself.
+Meaning that I can use this command goes into subdirectories first, looks over the actual contents, and then finally process the directory itself.
+The way I used this command was to look over the directory ./technical and to look at the contents inside of type f which returned the output of all the files within the directory.
+As well same instructions when I used this command for type d
 ```

 The -depth option in the find command is used to control the order in which directories and their contents are processed during a search.
 It affects the depth-first traversal of the directory structure.
 Here's how it's used: